international employment law firm alliance L&E Global

 Notice Period

 The individual employment contract may be terminated by the employer or by the employee.
-In case the contract terminates due to the employer’s decision, with the exception of 1) dismissal for disciplinary reasons or 2) if the employee is arrested for more than 30 days, the employee is entitled to a notice period of no less than 20 working days.
+In case the contract terminates due to the employer’s decision, with the exception of 1) dismissal for disciplinary reasons or 2) if the employee is under arrest or house arrest for more than 30 days, the employee is entitled to a notice period of no less than 20 working days.

 Any questions